posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 ### Prerequisites

 1. Node.js (>= 8.9.1, < 9.0.0)
-2. Python 2.7 or later (required only for testing the extension and running unit tests)
+1. Python 2.7 or later (required only for testing the extension and running unit tests)
-3. Windows, macOS, or Linux
+1. Windows, macOS, or Linux
-4. Visual Studio Code
+1. Visual Studio Code
-5. Following VS Code extensions:
+1. Following VS Code extensions:
     * [TSLint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint)
     * [EditorConfig for VS Code](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig)
+1. Open an issue which has been accepted as needing a pull request (feel free to indicate you would be happy to provide a PR for the issue)

 ### Setup